nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * `Task` and `Project` were inspired by AB3's `Person` object
 * Commands from AB3 were brought over to `Task` and `Project`
-* `ContainsNameIgnoreCase` method in `StringUtil` is inpsired by https://stackoverflow.com/questions/86780/
+* `ContainsNameIgnoreCase` method in `StringUtil` is inspired by https://stackoverflow.com/questions/86780/

 --------------------------------------------------------------------------------------------------------------------